renanr0cha/100-days-of-code/log.md

 **Thoughts:** Restarting after one month away due to the birth of my first child!
 No worries, I'm happy to restart, and follow the rules of the initiative.

+### Day 2: July 5, 2022

+**Today's Progress**: Done Controllers and Routes, imported knex and organized the migrations, db, made the first method of the movie and the user, create.

+**Thoughts:** I don't have any previous experience with NodeJS and API building, only SQL and DBs, so a lot of new things to work with, but supported by some previous knowledge of how the insides work.